26 Feb Removing A Load Bearing Wall – How To Do It Right

 Removing internal walls

-Pretty simple concept, right; knock down an internal wall to open up your living area.
+It’s a simple concept: knock down an internal wall to open your living area.
 If the wall in question is not a load-bearing wall or hiding any plumbing pipes, then the process should be as simple as the concept.
 Brick, stud, or dry walls can be removed easily, but if you are unsure whether the wall is load-bearing, you should seek the advice of an experienced builder.

 The removal process of any internal wall will also need to include the following: